sugarlabs/GSoC/Ideas-2025.md

 Many LLM programs for coding are almost exclusively marketed as "helping you write code for you".
 However, we believe that LLMs can also assist learners to *debug their code*.
 This project proposal is to create an LLM-powered debugger for Pippy, the Sugar Activity for creating code in Python.

 The proposed Pippy Debugger integrates with the existing Pippy Activity.
 The LLM-powered debugger should be able to read a learner's code and offer suggestions for improvement when prompted.
+It should also help engage the learning in a conversation about how to discover where to look to find bugs and how to think about resolving them -- in other words, take the learning on a debugging journey as opposed to just spoon-feeding a solution.
 And since we work with youth, we need to make sure that the debugger's output is age-appropriate.
 The Pippy interface will also be updated to expose the new feature to a user.

 **Project Length**<br>